 Accommodation near Grand Canyon South Rim

 Located 7 miles (11km) from the South Rim, the closest place to stay outside of the park is Tusayan.
-While still close to the Grand Canyon, the hotels in nearby Tusayan tend to offer better value for money as you’re not paying the premium for staying within the park.
+While still close to the the park boundaries, the hotels in nearby Tusayan tend to offer better value for money as you’re not paying the premium for staying within the park.
 Additionally, during peak season (March 1 – September 30) a free shuttle bus is offered every 20 minutes between Tusayan and the South Rim Visitor Center.

 Some of the top rated hotels in Tusayan include:

 Click here can find current availability and prices on accommodation in Tusayan.